 Elgin Town Hall for the Community Ltd is the data controller for any data we hold about you.
 We collect various types of information and in several ways:

 We will store personal information you give us, such as your name, your email address, postal address, and telephone number, when you register on our website, buy tickets or make a donation.
 We will also store a record of your purchases and donations, including what you have purchased, the value of the purchase, and when the purchase was made.

 Information about your interactions with us

-We collect information about how you interact with our content and ads when you visit our website.
+We collect information about how you interact with our content and ads when you visit our website and social media.
 When we send you a mailing, we store a record of this, and in the case of emails, we keep a track of which ones you have been sent and whether you open them or click on any links in them.
 In this way, we can make sure we are sending you the most relevant information.
 We also use social media to broadcast messages and updates about events and news.
 On occasion we may reply to comments or questions you make to us on social media platforms.
 You may also see adverts from us on social media that are tailored to your interests.
 Depending on your settings or the privacy policies of social media services like Facebook or Twitter, you might give third parties permission to access information from those accounts or services.

 Information from third parties